alexch/codelikethis/public/lessons/agile/refactoring.md

 ![zen](./zen/don-zen.gif)

-> disclaimer: I apologize for
+> disclaimer: This presentation uses some
-> appropriating and trivializing
-> anyone's cultural heritage
+> spiritual imagery but is not intended to
+> parody any religion or culture
+> (except American New Age Hippies)

 # What is Refactoring?